Vintage images of America's most historic attractions

 Hollywood Sign, Los Angeles, California

 The Hollywoodland sign stood tall for several decades, but eventually fell into disrepair.
-When it was finally fixed up in the 1940s, the "land" section was ditched and the landmark we know today was born.
+When it was finally fixed up in the 1940s, the 'land' section was ditched and the landmark we know today was born.
 It's pictured here around the mid-1920s, with white-washed Kanst Art Gallery rising up beneath it.
-Here's what to see in modern-day LA.

 Fremont Street, Las Vegas, Nevada